 Why You Should Consider Breast Thermography

-Breast thermography is a non-invasive, painless and radiation-free way to receive breast risk health assessment.
+Breast thermography is a non-invasive, painless and radiation-free way to receive breast thermal findings assessment.
 Thermography uses digital infrared imaging to measure skin temperature and when properly applied to breast examinations changes can be used to assess subtle changes and anomalies in the breast.
-One reason more women are opting for Thermography as an adjunctive breast risk assessment is that is is “non-compressive,” which means that it doesn’t squeeze or put force on the breast, as might occur during x-ray mammograms.
+One reason more women are opting for Thermography as an adjunctive breast assessment is that is is “non-compressive,” which means that it doesn’t squeeze or put force on the breast, as might occur during x-ray mammograms.

 In addition, Breast Thermography is helpful way to in monitor physiologic changes that can occur with hormonal imbalance, lymphatic edema, ductal congestion, chest wall pain syndromes, and angiogenesis.